This keto granola is crispy, crunchy, and tastes like the real thing! Made with just 4 ingredients, it makes a fabulous low carb breakfast.

 How to make low carb granola

-You’ll then transfer the keto granola mixture onto the lined tray.
+Step 3- Bake it.
+Now, you’ll then transfer the keto granola mixture onto the lined tray.
 Using a rubber spatula, spread out the granola in an even layer.
-Bake the granola for around 20-25 minutes, stirring halfway through.
+Bake the granola for around 15-20 minutes, stirring halfway through.
 The granola may seem soft, but it will firm up once cooling.
 Once the edges have gone golden brown, remove it from the oven.

-I personally love snacking on it, but it is so versatile!
-Here are some other ways to enjoy this low carb granola recipe-
+I love snacking on it, but it is so versatile!
+Here are some other ways to enjoy this keto granola recipe:

 - Trail mix- Toss through some chocolate chips or other seeds/nuts and have an on-the-go snack or lunch box treat!

-- To store: Leftover keto granola should always be kept in a sealable container, at room temperature.
-Be sure there is sealed properly, to avoid the keto granola softening.
+To store: Leftovers should always be kept in a sealable container, at room temperature.
+Be sure there is sealed properly, to avoid the granola softening.

-- To freeze: Keto granola clusters are freezer friendly and can be stored in the freezer.
+To freeze: This granola is freezer friendly and can be stored in the freezer.
 Place in a freezer friendly container and keep in the freezer for up to 6 months.